Logo of the The Poor Swiss

 We can give a few examples to make it simpler:

-The exemption may change in 2026
+The exemption changes in 2026

 The current large exemption is partly due to a change in 2017, the Tax Cuts and Jobs Act (TCJA).
 This almost doubled the exemption at that time.
+Normally the exemption was supposed to go back to normal in 2026.
+This means we will go from about 14 million to about 7 million USD.

 Conclusion

-This treaty says that Swiss investors can be treated like U.S. citizens.
+This treaty says that Swiss investors can be treated like US citizens.
 It means that Swiss investors can get an extensive exemption.
-This exemption is still prorated based on the percentage of U.S. assets in your net worth at your death.
+This exemption is still prorated based on the percentage of US assets in your net worth at your death.

-So, Swiss investors do not have to worry about investing in U.S. assets.
+So, Swiss investors do not have to worry about investing in US assets.
 United States ETFs are still the best ETFs available to Swiss investors.

-Talking about U.S. ETFs, you may want to learn about why Swiss investors may lose access to them.
+Talking about US ETFs, you may want to learn about why Swiss investors may lose access to them.

 Photo of Baptiste Wicht

-Baptiste Wicht started thepoorswiss.com in 2017.
-He realized that he was falling into the trap of lifestyle inflation.
+Baptiste Wicht started The Poor Swiss in 2017.
+He realized he was falling into the trap of lifestyle inflation.
 He decided to cut his expenses and increase his income.
-This blog is relating his story and findings.
-In 2019, he is saving more than 50% of his income.
-He made it a goal to reach Financial Independence.
-You can send Mr. The Poor Swiss a message here.
+Since 2019, he has been saving more than 50% of his income every year.
+He made it a goal to reach Financial Independence and help Swiss people with their finances.

 1. Dear Baptist